Book Now

 Expand all

-Upon arrival at Tribhuvan International Airport, you will be met by a representative from Beyond the Limits Treks and Expedition followed by a hassle-free transfer to your hotel.
+Upon arrival at Tribhuvan International Airport, you will be met by a representative from Beyond the Limits Treks and Expedition, followed by a hassle-free transfer to your hotel in a private car.
+Check in at the hotel and have some free time.
+And attend a short pre-trek briefing, where we'll go over the itinerary in detail to ensure a smooth, enjoyable trip on the Everest View trek.

 Today, you will be entering Sagarmatha National Park as you exit Phakding and continue your trek upwards through charming and friendly villages, while also crossing several suspension bridges, along with the iconic Hillary Suspension Bridge.

 This is a crucial acclimatization day.
-You will not be spending your whole day in the hotel or teahouse, instead you will be going for an acclimatization hike to Hotel Everest View.
+You will not be spending your whole day in the hotel or teahouse in Namche Bazaar, instead you will be going for an acclimatization hike to Hotel Everest View.
 While in Namche Bazaar, you will be getting the first glimpses of Mt.
 Everest as well as Ama Dablam.
-This bustling city also has most of the facilities including ATM, shops, bakeries, restaurants, etc.
+This bustling city also has most of the facilities, including ATM, shops, bakeries, restaurants, etc.

-Going on a scenic trail further away from the EBC route, the 8th day of the Everest View Trek features a hike to the Phortse Village.
+Going on a scenic trail further away from the EBC route, Everest View Trek features a hike to the Phortse Village.
 The trail begins with a steep ascent followed by a descent for a while.
 The journey is quite scenic as it goes through picturesque paths and crosses over passes.
 You will also get some of the most spectacular views of peaks like Khumbila Peak and Ama Dablam.

 Take as much as mental photographs as you can as this will be your final day in the Khumbu region.
 After breakfast in Monjo, continue your gentle descent towards Lukla as you pass small chortens, monasteries, and colorful prayer flags.